Kazuho-Shibuya/unknownmusic/README.md

 # Strong points
 - Cooperation
- - Issues、Pull requests
+  - Issues, Pull requests
 - Unique
   - using Spotify API and Unparalleled themes
 - Design
   - Background image, Created with attention to detail, including the design when hovering
 - improvement
   - Constant problem identification and continuous development

-# Issues, functions to be implemented in the future
+# Functions to be implemented in the future
 - Additional music category functionality
   - Display categories when searching for music
   - Show music in similar categories in recommendations